Graphic Design Trends for 2011: More than a New Look

 - Flashy-filled home pages are a thing of the past, but that doesn’t mean that landing on a home page will lack flair.
 Web 2.0 options like those found on Facebook or Twitter offer site visitors an interactive experience and visually pleasing space to function in.
 These sites load much faster than their Flash cousins and layouts include easy-to-navigate menus.

 - Widescreen monitors have begun more the norm than the anomaly, therefore, website formats are moving away from the magazine designs originally instituted.
 Space is no longer a concern, and new options for ads and banners will allow for seamless advertising on websites without the cluttered look of sites in the past.
-Pages have the ability to be filed with relative content, making the experience more interesting and productive for site visitors.
+Pages have the ability to be filled with relative content, making the experience more interesting and productive for site visitors.

 - With 82% of the general population using cell phones, developers need to keep in mind the mobile web capabilities of their website.
 Layout and content guidelines should be considered to make the site functional and visually pleasing to the mobile market.